Jim6388/Tutorial-CustomDebianPackage/README.md

 - Download the source code of any package from the Ubuntu archive.
 - Modify the code to add your own personal patch.
+- Modify the Debian package specification files and build the package
 - Create a Personal Package Archive (PPA) to store your customized package.
 - Upload your customized package to your PPA for easy download and installation via `apt`.